Skip to content

 on

-Resource guarding in dogs, also known as resource protecting, is a common behaviour that can concern many pet owners.
+Resource guarding, also known as resource protecting, is a common behaviour among dogs that can cause concern for many pet owners.
+This behaviour can appear in various ways, but it is important to know that it does not necessarily indicate aggression.

-In this blog, we will explore why dogs resource guard, how this behaviour can play out, how to respond when it happens, and whether it's possible to train them out of it.
+In this blog, we will discuss why dogs resource guard, the manifestations of this behaviour, how to respond when it occurs, and whether it is possible to train dogs out of it.

 Why Do Dogs Resource Guard?

-Resource guarding in dogs can display in several ways, ranging from subtle to overt.
-Here are some common behaviours:
+Resource guarding can manifest in several ways, ranging from subtle to overt.
+Common behaviours include:

-1. Stiffening or freezing: The dog may become tense and still when approached.
+• Stiffening or freezing: The dog becomes tense and still when approached.

 By addressing resource guarding proactively and compassionately, you can strengthen the bond with your dog and create a harmonious home environment.